No migrants camped out at O’Hare International Airport for first time since summer, questions loom over dwindling city funds

 On top of that, only 11 of the 15 locations got bids, and some respondents didn’t meet the city’s requirements, Pacione-Zayas said.
 But she said the city is “in discussions about cycling in these partners” that are viable.

-Last week, the mayor said costs of shelter staffing from contractors like Favorite Staffing have contributed to daily migrant response costs of $1.5 million each day.
+Last week, the mayor said costs of shelter staffing from contractors such as Favorite Staffing have contributed to migrant response costs of $1.5 million each day.
 But in late January, the Johnson administration also upped its latest contract by $30 million, on top of $97 million already funneled to the vendor.

+The Johnson administration also appeared to shift its messaging on the state funds pledged by Gov. J.B.
+Pritzker in the fall to open a 2,000-bed winterized tent encampment for the asylum-seekers.
+A few weeks ago, the mayor indicated that $65 million should be used on a location outside Chicago, while Pritzker’s team said it was incumbent on the city to identify an appropriate site.

+“We’re currently in discussions about how (the state) might be able to apply that, whether it is standing up a new shelter inside or outside of Chicago, or if it’s taking over the costs of shelters in Chicago,” Pacione-Zayas said.

 City officials also announced a new volunteer coordination program to handle migrants overflowing from city-run shelters, marking a new openness to work with volunteer groups.